leod/pareen/README.md

 # Pareen
 Pareen is a small library for *par*ameterized inbetw*een*ing.

-Its intended application is in game programming, where you sometimes have two discrete game states between which you want to transition smoothly for visualization purposes.
+The intended application is in game programming, where you sometimes have two discrete game states between which you want to transition smoothly for visualization purposes.

 Pareen gives you tools for composing animations that are parameterized by time (i.e. mappings from time to some animated value) without constantly